Signs (film): Production

 M. Night Shyamalan was a fan of the film You Can Count on Me and cast Rory Culkin and Mark Ruffalo.
-Ruffalo required surgery for a tumor behind his ear and was unable to work on the film, so a week before filming the role was recast with Joaquin Phoenix. the role of Graham was originally written to be an older man, Shyamalan approached Paul Newman for the role but declined as he wasn't interested. and he also approached Clint Eastwood but he also declined due to scheduling conflicts.
+Ruffalo required surgery for a tumor behind his ear and was unable to work on the film, so a week before filming the role was recast with Joaquin Phoenix.
+The role of Graham was originally written to be an older man.
+Shyamalan approached Paul Newman for the role, but he declined due to lack of interest, and he also approached Clint Eastwood, who declined due to scheduling conflicts.

-Shyamalan has said that the film's concept is the combination of two ideas - a family finding a crop circle on their property, and an "end of the world" premise.
+Shyamalan has said that the film's concept is the combination of two ideas – a family finding a crop circle on their property, and an "end of the world" premise.